artemnikitin/artemnikitin.com/content/home/about.md

 - Contribution to several open source projects, including [Open AWS Guide](https://github.com/open-guides/og-aws), [protoactor-go](https://github.com/AsynkronIT/protoactor-go), [autospotting](https://github.com/cristim/autospotting), [flatdata](https://github.com/heremaps/flatdata) and others
 - One of my repositories was mentioned in AWS [blog post](https://aws.amazon.com/blogs/aws/aws-week-in-review-december-28-2015 )

-Public speaking:
--[Badoo meetup in Moscow](http://badoo.github.io/loveqa/) with the presentation about Continuous Integration in Visa Qiwi Wallet processing
--[AWS meetup in Berlin](http://www.meetup.com/aws-berlin/events/228229455/) with talk about collecting metrics for mobile SDK
--[GDG Berlin Golang meetup](https://www.meetup.com/golang-users-berlin/events/247313753/) with talk about Go implementation of [Flatdata](https://github.com/heremaps/flatdata)
+Recent talks:
--[Selenium Camp](https://seleniumcamp.com/talk/aws-hurries-to-the-rescue/) in March 2018 with talk about using AWS for different types of testing activities
+- [Selenium Camp](https://seleniumcamp.com/talk/aws-hurries-to-the-rescue/) in March 2018 with talk about using AWS for different types of testing activities
+- [Heisenbug](https://heisenbug-piter.ru/en/talks/2018/spb/4wqvzujdickc2awoms6kgi/) in May 2018 with talk about building CI from scratch
+- [DevDays Vilnius](https://devdays.lt/artem-nikitin/) in May 2018 with talk about Go implementation for Flatdata

 Interested?
 Then don't hesitate to [contact me](#contact).